suswei/single-cell-rna-seq/Project1_Modify_SCVI.md

 number of object recognition benchmarks.
 Since our features can be extracted using a feed-forward neural network, they are also easy to use and efficient to compute.
 <!-- #endregion -->

+Deep learning has been widely used in many pattern recognition tasks, like image classification, object detection, and segmentation.
+During the process of deep learning, invariance could be imposed such that a pattern can still be correctly recognized when there are many confounding properties.
+For example, a cat in an image can still be classified correctly as a cat even when the image is rotated, enlarged or brightened.
+There are many researches, especially in computer vision field, about how to make deep learning network selects the complex, high level invariant features of the input, yet robust to irrelevant input transformations, which can be summarized in two aspects.

+One aspect to achieve invariability is to increase the amount of training data.
+Le et al.([2013](http://static.googleusercontent.com/media/research.google.com/en//archive/unsupervised_icml2012.pdf)) devoted enormous unlabeled image data and computation power to train a large neuron network with billions of parameters.
+The face feature detector learnt from the neuron network without labeling images as containing a face or not is robust not only to translation but also to scaling and out-of-plane rotation.
+Small training dataset can be expanded by generating new samples in the way of applying small random deformations to the original training examples, using deformations like rotations, scaling, translation or shearing, which are known not to change the target variables of interest.
+Ciresan et al. ([2010](https://arxiv.org/pdf/1003.0358.pdf)) applied large deep neural network on deformed MNIST digits and reached 0.35% classification error rate.
+Simard et al. ([2003](http://cognitivemedium.com/assets/rmnist/Simard.pdf)) trained convolutional neural network on MNIST English digit images with both affine and elastic deformations, and reached a record of 0.32% classification error rate.
+The other aspect to achieve invariability is to model general (e.g. a hierarchical organization of explanatory factors as the depth of neural network grows) or domain-specific prior information (e.g. the topological 2D structure of image data in computer vision, penalty) into deep learning network in the form of network structures before any data is fed in ([Bengio, Courville, & Vincent, 2012](https://arxiv.org/pdf/1206.5538.pdf)). <font color=red>can we learn nuisance factor effect from house keeping genes, and delete these effects for other genes???</font>

+Although imposing invariance to the patterns identified by deep learning is extremely investigated in computer vision, it is also a general, or even more important problem in biology research when data is relatively expensive to obtain and difficult to deform to generate new data.

 ```python